What Causes Scoliosis in Adults?

 Conditions Connected to Adult De novo Scoliosis

 If scoliosis develops in adulthood with no prior history of the condition, it’s generally as a secondary complication of other medical issues and conditions: osteoporosis, vertebral compression fractures, spinal stenosis, trauma, or neuromuscular disease.
+In some cases, surgical options may be necessary to treat scoliosis effectively.

 Osteoporosis